-In January 2021, the Insurance Regulatory and Development Authority of India (IRDAI) launched a consultation on draft Registration and Operations of Branch Offices of Foreign Reinsurers Regulations, which contain some concerning provisions.
-Specifically, the Regulations:
+In January 2021, IRDAI launched a consultation on the Draft of Registration and Operations of Branch Offices of Foreign Reinsurers Regulations, which contain some concerning provisions.
+Specifically, it provides for:

-- Introduce the right of first preference and cap on intragroup retrocessions - Require branches to localise all core and non-core activities in India - Limit the integration of global infrastructure that the foreign reinsurance branches enjoy due to the global master service agreements/service agreements that their parent companies have with IT companies - Mandate dedicated underwriters for each line of business - Require data to be held in centres located and maintained in India
+- The introduction of the right of first preference and cap on Intragroup retrocessions (IGRs); - The requirement for branches to localise all core and non-core activities in India; - Limits on the integration of global infrastructure that the foreign reinsurance branches enjoy due to the global MSAs/service agreements their parent companies have with the IT companies; - Mandatory dedicated underwriters for each line of business; and, - The requirement of data to be held in centres located and maintained in India.

-The proposals seem to signal that foreign business in India is unwelcome.
+The proposals appear to signal that foreign business in India is unwelcome.
 In its comments on the draft Regulations, Insurance Europe recommended that foreign reinsurance branches should be allowed to use the data centres in the parent companies to ensure efficient use of the data infrastructure within the overall entity.